dgatf/PicoMSO/README.md

 - Analog enabled → **max 2 MS/s**
 - Logic-only → up to **200 MHz**

-Requests beyond limits are rejected by the driver.
+Requests beyond these limits are automatically rejected by the driver.

 ---